 2. Inspection.
-The Director may inspect any operator records required to be maintained pursuant to this Section.
+The Director may inspect any operator records required to be maintained pursuant to this Chapter.
 Such records must be made available for inspection during normal business hours within 24 hours of notice by the Director.

 B. Procedures and forms.
 The Director may adopt procedures and forms to implement the provisions of this Chapter.